wbsvnetdev/webappdemo-map/README.md

 # Deploying a docker image of a nodejs app

 This simple nodejs app can be used for demo purpose.
+It displays the client ip address making the http request and its geolocation on a map

 - **Pre-requisites**
 - Docker installed